 RIGHT TO CANCEL: If you are not pleased with this certificate, you may cancel it by midnight of the 30th day after you receive it.
-To do so you must return the certificate and deliver or mail a written notice to Blue Cross and Blue Shield of Minnesota, P.O.
-Box 64560, St. Paul, Minnesota 55164 or your Blue Cross agent.
+To do so you must return the certificate and mail a written notice to Blue Cross and Blue Shield of Minnesota, P.O.
+Box 982801, El Paso, Texas 79998-2801 or your Blue Cross agent.
 Mail must be postmarked by midnight of the 30th day, postage prepaid and properly addressed to us.
 We will then return all payments (including any fees or charges if applicable) made for this certificate within 10 business days after we receive the returned certificate and cancellation notice.
 The certificate will then be considered void from the beginning.
-However, if before the end of the 30day period you have incurred expenses and received coverage for claims in excess of the amount of your monthly premiums for that period, no refund will be made for that period.